iguolee/Bot/thirdpart bot webhook.md

   - Visitor Location Shared Event

-When we received a response whose type is collectLocation, we will display an webview for visitor to collect his/her location, when visitor shared his/her location to us, we will pass these information to this webhook and you can give us a response base on nformation we provided through this webhook.
+When we received a response whose event type is visitor.location.shared, we will display an webview for visitor to collect his/her location, when visitor shared his/her location to us, we will pass these information to this webhook and you can give us a response base on nformation we provided through this webhook.

   - Form Information Collected Event

-When we received a response whose type is collectInformation, we will display an webview for visitor to collect more information about him/her, when visitor filled out webview, we will pass these information to this webhook, and you can give us a response based on information we provided through this webhook.
+When we received a response whose event type is form.collected, we will display an webview for visitor to collect more information about him/her, when visitor filled out webview, we will pass these information to this webhook, and you can give us a response based on information we provided through this webhook.

   - Bot Greeting Message Requested Event